YangletLiu/Tensor_Layer_Neural_Networks/NeuralNetwork_DP/Autoencoder/readme.md

 # Autoencoder

-  In this part, our autoencoder is composed of a 4-layer encoder and accordingly 4-layer decoder.
+  An autoencoder with: a 4-layer encoder, and correpondinlgy a 4-layer decoder.

 ##  Network structure
 * define the encoder and decoder layers:<br>